Meet the CRB Staff

 James Bennett II is a Digital Writer/Announcer for CRB (and a reporter in the newsroom at GBH).
 The Brooklyn-based Bennett cut his public media teeth with New York Public Radio before joining this particular Boston outfit, and will continue to hold it down in his borough until he bounces up to Massachusetts Bay.
 At any given point in time, you can find him frantically catching up on book-club reading, sacrificing to the zeitgeist, cataloguing records, or thinking about the next time he’ll eat pâté.

-Colin Brumley grew up in Duxbury, MA, a seaside suburb of Boston.
+Colin Brumley grew up in Duxbury, MA, a suburb of Boston.
 As an active member of his high school wind and jazz ensembles, he performed at both Carnegie and Symphony Halls, sparking his affection for classical music.
 He holds a Bachelor of Arts in Music History and Analysis and a Minor in Saxophone Performance from Northeastern University.
 At Northeastern, he hosted a weekly radio show called The Pöwer Höur, exploring music ranging from classical to heavy metal.
-Before professionally entering the world of radio, Colin worked in music licensing, in organizations in Los Angeles, Seattle, and Wall Street.
-Outside of work, he enjoys his role as guitarist and songwriter for his heavy metal band, which is signed to his own label.
-Other than music, his interests include cooking, writing, and the New England Patriots.
+Before professionally entering the world of radio, he worked in music licensing, in organizations in Los Angeles, Seattle, and Wall Street.
+Outside of work, he enjoys his role as guitarist and songwriter for his heavy metal bands, cooking, writing, and the New England Patriots.

 Kendall Todd grew up in San Diego, California, and is asked every day why she left.
 She is a graduate of Tufts University with degrees in French and International Relations.
 Her interest in music began at age 7, when she went to a Christmas pops concert and got to hold a violin in an instrument petting zoo; she fell in love, and the rest is history.
 She played in the San Diego Youth Symphony and the Tufts Symphony Orchestra, and especially enjoys being in string quartets.
-Outside of classical music, her hobbies include arguing about politics, binge-listening to nerdy podcasts, and trying every locally-owned coffee shop in the Greater Boston Area.
-At WCRB, she does a little bit of everything, from social media to broadcast production.
+At WCRB, she authors the weekly email newsletter, "The Note," and does a little bit of everything else, from social media to broadcast production.